 Let’s now look over the benefits of renting to college students.
 There are several reasons why you, as a landlord, will want to seriously consider renting to college students.

-High Demand.
-As long as there will be college students, then there is going to be a stead demand for college rentals.
+As long as there will be college students, then there is going to be a steady demand for college rentals.
 A lot of students do not want to live on campus and hence they look off-campus for rentals.
-It is quite common that student populations can account for as much as 25 percent of a town’s population which creates an extremely high demand.
+It is quite common that student populations can account for as much as 25 percent of a town’s population which creates extremely high demand.

-Long-Term Occupancy.
 While there is the potential for high tenant turnover during the summer, your college renter is typically going to need housing for 2 to 4 years.
-If you get your lease renewals out there quick, or offer an incentive for a long lease, you will have fewer vacancies and more stable rental income.
+If you get your lease renewals out there quick or offer an incentive for a long lease, you will have fewer vacancies and a more stable rental income.

 How to Minimize the Risks and Maximize the Benefits of Renting to College Students